 Designed by the Kichwa people, an indigenous tribe that lives in Ecuador, this necklace was made to bestow good luck and protection to the wearer.

-The Amazonian necklace, “Tres Hilos,” is made with hand-collected seeds from powerful plants in the jungle: shihuango, achira, and jaboncillo.
-The string is made from the fibers of the Pita plant.
+The Amazonian necklace, “Cola de Pavo,” is made with hand-collected seeds from powerful plants in the jungle: shihuango, achira, and huairuro.

-It is 21 inches long when unclasped.
-Longest strand 24 inches unclasped.
+It is 19 inches long when unclasped.
+Longest tassel 4.5 inches.

 This jungle jewelry is handmade by Kichwa artist Pakcha Villegas, a young Kichwa woman from Puyo associated with the Sacha Warmi Center.
 Pakcha teaches the young indigenous women participating in the workshops organized by the program “Woman, Family and Territory.”